Employee Handbook Template, Free Download 2026

 Anti-Harassment Policy

-Include a comprehensive harassment policy that defines prohibited harassment (including sexual harassment), provides multiple reporting channels so employees are not required to report only to their direct supervisor, describes the investigation process, and prohibits retaliation against employees who report harassment.
-This policy is a cornerstone of the employer's affirmative defense against harassment claims under federal and state law.
+Include a thorough harassment policy that defines prohibited harassment (including sexual harassment), provides multiple reporting channels so employees are not required to report only to their direct supervisor, describes the investigation process, and prohibits retaliation against employees who report harassment.
+This policy anchors the employer's affirmative defense against harassment claims under federal and state law.

 Leave Policies (FMLA, Sick, PTO)